 Some of the most popular flavors include orange, chocolate, blueberry, coconut, pistachio, honey, almond, and caramel.
 More unusual combinations are pumpkin, maple bacon, peach Champagne and even salted pretzel.
-In addition, patisserie chefs will adapt flavors to suit the seasons, so expect refreshing mint and jasmine in summer, while winter delights might include chestnut and cinnamon.
-The US remains the country where the macaron reaches its experimental vanguard and several leading chefs have championed macarons over the past 15 years to American consumers.
+Also, patisserie chefs will adapt flavors to suit the seasons, so expect refreshing mint and jasmine in summer, while winter delights might include chestnut and cinnamon.
+The US remains the country where the macaron reaches its experimental vanguard, and several leading chefs have championed macarons over the past 15 years to American consumers.

 Of course, its spiritual home will always be the City of Light.
-Paris boasts several world-renowned luxury patisserie brands, which compete for the title of finest macaron producer.
+Paris boasts several world-renowned luxury patisserie brands, which compete for the title of the finest macaron producer.
+You can explore France’s delicious cuisine with Cellar Tours on an exclusive private customized French Food & Wine Odyssey.

 We have listed our favorites below:

 Laduree has been synonymous with superlative, quintessential macarons for decades and remains one of the most popular choices in Paris for tourists to visit.
-Critics may argue that it’s been superseded by newer, more inventive brands, but there is no denying that for the consistency and quality of their patisserie, Laduree is hard to beat.
-In fact, it’s delightful, pastel-colored gold detailed gift boxes have become as famous as the sweet patisserie inside.
+Critics may argue that it’s been superseded by newer, more inventive brands.
+Still, there is no denying that for the consistency and quality of their patisserie, Laduree is hard to beat.
+It’s delightful; pastel-colored gold detailed gift boxes have become as famous as the sweet patisserie inside.
 One for the purists, Laduree is an essential part of any visiting gourmet’s itinerary.

 address: 21, Rue Bonaparte, Paris